Evans2424/FCED_DatabaseProject_FiresDB/README.md

 # FCED_DatbaseProject_FiresDB
 This project involves creating a database to manage detailed data on fire incidents in Portugal.
 The database is designed to store detailed information about each fire incident and provide tools for data querying and visualization.
 The project includes tasks to design the database, load data, and implement both command-line and graphical interfaces for user interaction with the database.

-Files Included in this Zip
+Files Included in this Zip are

 UML_diagram.pdf